ikim025/ucr-cs100/textbook/assignment-help/BoostTokenizer/README.md

 Original string: I;m test^ing this || out;
 (I) (;) (m) (test) (ing) (this) () () () (out) (;) ()
 ```
-where the parentheses with nothing in between are our empty tokens.
+where the parentheses with nothing in between them are our empty tokens.

 ##Bringing it all together